nicholasly/TFN-Dehazing/README.md

 1. (optional) Download models for our paper and place them in the folder <code>./models/</code>.

-    All the trained models can be downloaded from [BaiduYun](https://pan.baidu.com/s/103FS95KjAcufPWrZf1xMNQ), the password is *as75*.
-Fewer models can be downloaded from [Dropbox](https://www.dropbox.com/sh/09pn9kql7ufwjyw/AAAfLshvg9fmJ_C_DWzJscNUa?dl=0).
+    All the trained models can be downloaded from [BaiduYun](https://pan.baidu.com/s/103FS95KjAcufPWrZf1xMNQ) and [Google Drive](https://drive.google.com/open?id=1EMbHamF-0NPmufmvB8Fp0ascUcaugrEK).
+The BaiduYun password is *as75*.

 2. Cd to <code>./config</code>, run the following scripts to train models.
 We adopt the initialization (warm-up) in network training, if you would like to train the network at the beginning, we recommend to use the model <code>step_10000</code>'.
 You can set any parameter in the file <code>./config/settings.py</code>.